josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_accountability_as_alignment.md

 If accountability is alignment infrastructure, then:

-- Selective prosecution is alignment drift.
+- Selective prosecution can contribute to alignment drift.
-- Political amnesia is dataset corruption.
+- Political amnesia can function as dataset corruption.
 - Archive erosion is safety degradation.
 - Impunity for power is gradient flattening.

-Governments that claim to care about AI alignment while weakening accountability systems are undermining their own stated objective.
+There is a tension where governments pursuing AI alignment objectives may simultaneously weaken accountability systems that support those goals.

 Alignment cannot exceed the integrity of the societies that train it.